 Panasonic G9 versus Nikon D7500

 The Panasonic Lumix DC-G9 and the Nikon D7500 are two enthusiast cameras that were announced, respectively, in November 2017 and April 2017.
 The G9 is a mirrorless interchangeable lens camera, while the D7500 is a DSLR.
 The cameras are based on a Four Thirds (G9) and an APS-C sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Nikon provides 20.7 MP.

 An illustration of the physical size and weight of the Panasonic G9 and the Nikon D7500 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (6 percent) than the Panasonic G9.
-Moreover, the D7500 is slightly heavier (9 percent) than the G9.
+Moreover, the D7500 is markedly heavier (9 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Micro Four Thirds Lens Catalog (G9) and the Nikon Lens Catalog (D7500).
 Mirrorless cameras, such as the Panasonic G9, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.